Clara Galle

 Clara Huete Sánchez (born 15 April 2002), known professionally as Clara Galle, is a Spanish actress and model.
 She is best known for her lead role as Raquel in Through My Window (2022).

 Early life

 Clara Huete Sánchez was born in Pamplona, Navarra, on 15 April 2002.
-She adopted the surname of great-grandfather (photographer José Galle) for her stage name.
-From an early age Galle showed interest in acting and eventually graduated as Bachelor of Performing Arts from Plaza de la Cruz Institute.
+She adopted the surname of her great-grandfather (photographer José Galle) for her stage name.
+From an early age Galle showed interest in acting and eventually graduated with a Bachelor of Performing Arts from Plaza de la Cruz Institute.
 In 2020, she moved to Madrid to study Art History at the Complutense University of Madrid.

 Career

 In April 2019, she shot her first advertisement for the Tous Christmas campaign, alongside American actress Emma Roberts.

 In October 2021, Galle starred the videoclip of Sebastián Yatra's single "Tacones Rojos".

 Galle debuts as Raquel Mendoza as the main female lead of Through My Window in 2022.
 The same year, Galle starred in The Boarding School: Las Cumbres as Eva Merino.